kseniayadav/kseniayadav.github.io/index.md

 ## Math Seminars

-These supplementary math skills seminars have been developed to support 2nd and 3rd year ELEC courses.
+These supplementary math skills seminars have been specifically developed to support 2nd and 3rd year ELEC courses.
 They will focus on the review and applications of the following topics:

 1. Complex number notations
 2. Number representation systems